breader124/notes/Microservices_Patterns/escaping_monolithic_hell.md

 **Microservice architecture** is an architectural style that functionally decomposes an application into a set of services.
 Each services has a focused, cohesive set of responsibilities.

+Benefits of the microservices architecture:
+- It enables CI and deployment of large, complex applications
+- Services are small and esaily maintainable
+- Services are independently deployable
+- Services are independently scalable
+- Microservice architecture enable teams to be autonomous
+- It allows easy experimenting and adoption of new technologies
+- It has better fault isolation

+Drawbacks of the microservices architecture:
+- Finding the right set of services is challenging, there's a risk of building *distributed monolith* when failed
+- Distributed systems are complex (in terms of keeping data consistency, intercommunication, queries etc.)
+- Deploying features that span multiple services requires careful coordination
+- Deciding when to adopt the microservice architecture is difficult, as stated earlier it's almost always better to start with monolithic application and then evolve

 ### Comparision of SOA and microservice architecture

 | | SOA | Microservices |